yasirliu/AgeRanger/README.md

 - ORM
   - EntityFramework 6 Code First with SQLite extensions
 - Logger
   - Logger is only a controller to be used to register log providers on the basis of Microsoft.Extensions.Logging and NLog provider.
-Changing provider only need change code in LoggerController.cs or create inheritance from LoggerController and register new controller in Global.asax/Application_Start using Autofac
+Changing provider only need create inheritance from LoggerController or create new class implementing ILoggerController and register new controller in Global.asax/Application_Start using Autofac
 - ErrorHandler
   - ErrorHandler provides a strategy transforming uncatchced exceptions from server to event and trigger the event, so the details of excption will not expose to client only in log files.
   - ErrorHandler provides global error handling for WebAPI using ActionExceptionFilter of WebAPI and return related HttpStautsCode to client